Published

 • When you don’t know ahead of time what class object you need.

-• When all of the potential classes are in the same subclass hierarchy.
+• When all the potential classes are in the same subclass hierarchy.

 • To centralize class selection code.